onagbonoga/BlenderTypeFX/README.md

 ## Compatibility
 BlenderTypeFX is developed and tested on Blender version 3.5.

-## Credits
-BlenderTypeFX is developed and maintained by Nurudeen.
-We would like to thank the Blender community for their support and inspiration.

 ## License
 BlenderTypeFX is released under the [MIT License](https://opensource.org/licenses/MIT).
 Please refer to the LICENSE file in the repository for more information.